stanfordnlp/CoreNLP/_pages/memory-time.md

 > covers for the chairs and that silver toastrack in Clery’s summer
 > jumble sales like they have in rich houses.

 A better way to lessen memory use is to use a different parser.
-The shift-reduce constitutency parse is much faster, usually more accurate, and uses much less memory for parse structures (though it does have much bigger machine learning models).
+The shift-reduce constituency parse is much faster, usually more accurate, and uses much less memory for parse structures (though it does require loading a much bigger machine learning model).
 You can invoke it with `-parse.model edu/stanford/nlp/models/srparser/englishSR.ser.gz`, or as appropriate for the language you are parsing.

+Alternatively, if you do not require constituency parses but can make do with dependency parses (perhaps then using components like coreference algorithms that work with dependency parses), then things are much better again: The neural dependency parser is compact and much faster again than the shift-reduce constituency parser.
+You invoke it by choosing the annotator `depparse` instead of `parse`.

 Nevertheless, in general, very long sentences blow out processing time and memory.
 One thing to be aware of is that CoreNLP currently uses simple, heuristic sentence splitting on sentence terminators like ‘.’ and ‘?’.
 If you are parsing “noisy” text without explicit sentence breaks – this often happens if you parse things like tables or web pages – you can end up with “sentences” more than 500 words long, which it isn’t even useful to try to parse.
-You should either clean these up manually or limit the sentence length that annotators try to process.
+You should either clean these up in data preprocessing or limit the sentence length that annotators try to process.
+Several annotators support a maximum sentence length property and will simply skip processing of longer sentence.
+The most commonly useful of these is `parse.maxlen` but there is also `kbp.maxlen`, `ner.maxlen`, and `pos.maxlen`.

-For 3., you should avoid having documents that are too large.
-Don’t try to parse a whole novel as one CoreNLP document.
-Parse each chapter as a separate document.

 ## Where does all the time go?

 The slowest annotators are coreference and parsing.
 Many coreference methods are especially sensitive to the total document length, since they are quadratic or cubic in the number of mentions in the document.
 The parsing annotators, particularly dynamic-programming constituency parsing, is especially sensitive to maximum sentence length.
 Your processing will be much faster if you either leave out these annotators or choose options that make them as fast as possible.
 In v.3.7.0, the fastest, most memory-efficient models are the default: neural network dependency parsing followed by statistical coreference.
 In earlier versions, you should choose non-default options to maximize speed and memory efficiency.
-The most time and memory efficient options are neural network dependency parsing followed by statistical coreference if you only need dependency parses, or shift-reduce constituency parsing followed by deterministic coreference if you do need constituency parses.
+Again, the most time and memory efficient options are neural network dependency parsing followed by statistical coreference if you only need dependency parses, or shift-reduce constituency parsing followed by deterministic coreference if you do need constituency parses.

 The graph below is for an older version of CoreNLP (v.3.5.0) on an aging computer, but is maybe nevertheless of interest to give some idea of how the speed of the system varies by orders of magnitude depending on the annotations run.
+Not the log scale on the y axis.

 ![Speed Graph]({{ site.github.url }}/images/StanfordCoreNlpSpeed.png)